wiblingen/DASH-UPRAVA/README.md

 **DVMega**

-: If you have a DVmega EuroNode or the like, and install my NanoPi NEO Bullseye disk image on it, you will likely lose all wireless functionality (Ethernet still works, however).
+: If you have a DVmega EuroNode or the like, and install my NanoPi NEO WPSD disk image on it, you will likely lose all wireless functionality (Ethernet still works, however).
 This is because the DVmega folks create their own older Buster image, tailored to their custom hardware.